 Shepherdstown is a very small town located in the state of West Virginia.
-With a population of 1,991 people and two constituent neighborhoods, Shepherdstown is the 108th largest community in West Virginia.
-Shepherdstown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,531 people and three constituent neighborhoods, Shepherdstown is the 124th largest community in West Virginia.
+Shepherdstown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Shepherdstown real estate is some of the most expensive in West Virginia, although Shepherdstown house values don't compare to the most expensive real estate in the U.S.

-Shepherdstown is a decidedly white-collar town, with fully 90.62% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Shepherdstown is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Shepherdstown who work in sales jobs (17.66%), art, media, and design (12.28%), and office and administrative support (12.00%).
+Shepherdstown is a decidedly white-collar town, with fully 87.54% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Shepherdstown is a town of service providers, sales and office workers, and managers.
+There are especially a lot of people living in Shepherdstown who work in office and administrative support (16.18%), personal care services (15.95%), and management occupations (13.15%).

 Shepherdstown is a small town with a large college student population.
 Because of this, there is a real youthful, hip vibe to the place, and much of the life in the town is centered on the college.
 This has helped Shepherdstown to buck the trend of other small towns that have suffered declining populations over the past 20 to 30 years.
 Spending by students, and faculty and staff jobs, are a big part of the local economy.

-The per capita income in Shepherdstown in 2010 was $16,675, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
-This equates to an annual income of $66,700 for a family of four.
-However, Shepherdstown contains both very wealthy and poor people as well.
+The per capita income in Shepherdstown in 2018 was $21,001, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
+This equates to an annual income of $84,004 for a family of four.

 The most common language spoken in Shepherdstown is English.
 Other important languages spoken here include Spanish and Polish.